jasonfritts/EntraExternalID/ClaimsTesting/Readme.md

 # Entra Optional Claims Demo Tools

-Two single-file PowerShell + Windows Forms tools for **demonstrating Microsoft Entra ID optional claims**.
+Three single-file PowerShell + Windows Forms tools for **demonstrating Microsoft Entra ID optional claims**.
 Each tool creates (or reuses) an app registration, lets you pick which optional claims to request from the [official optional claims reference](https://learn.microsoft.com/en-us/entra/identity-platform/optional-claims-reference), signs a user in, and shows the **decoded, human-readable tokens** so you can confirm exactly which claims were emitted.

 | Script | Protocol / Endpoint | Sign-in method | Tokens shown |
 | --- | --- | --- | --- |